 A way to get around the legal issues of being a lawyer is to join or form a Sports Agency that is comprised of Sports Agents without Law School degrees a Lawyer(s) to handle the contracts (this is what the company I interned this past Summer did).

 In addition, being a Sports Agent is not only about negotiating a contract for your client to play for a particular team.
-It also includes helping with financial matters (where an accounting degree may come in handy), money management (where a finance degree would help), legal consultation (law degree), assisting a client with his/her media image (PR/Advertising), etc.
+It also includes helping with financial matters (where an accounting degree from somewhere like discover accounting may come in handy), money management (where a finance degree would help), legal consultation (law degree), assisting a client with his/her media image (PR/Advertising), etc.

 A full service Sports Agency has employees who are specialized in all of these areas and more.
 This is the reason why so many athletes choose the IMG’s or the SFX’s instead of going to an Agent that works on his/her own.
 Once again, the full service Sports Agency takes away the need for one to become a lawyer before becoming a Sports Agent.

 There is a lot more that can be said about this subject, but hopefully this is a good starting point.